stylify/web/content/docs/bundler/index.md

 description: "@stylify/bundler is a package for simple CSS generating and bundling in a project."
 ---

 Bundler is a package that allows you to generate CSS files for your project.
-Bundler is internally used within other Stylify packages.
+Bundler is internally used within other Stylify CSS packages.

 <img src="/images/docs/bundler/bundler.png" alt="" width="914" height="170" loading="lazy" class="border-radius:4px" />